May 12, 2010

-Most false gospels highlight man’s achievements and man’s abilities, but Paul reminded the Corinthian church in 1 Corinthians 1 that "not many of you were wise…not many were influential…not many were of noble birth."
-In this message Alistair Begg reminds us that the pastor’s faith and message are not based upon personality, but on the proclamation of the cross of Jesus Christ.
+Most false gospels highlight man’s achievements and man’s abilities.
+In contrast, Paul reminded the Corinthian church that when they were called to salvation, they weren’t exceptionally wise, influential, or noble.
+In this message, Alistair Begg reminds us that the pastor’s faith and message are not based upon personality but on the proclamation of the cross of Jesus Christ.
 Our greatest need is to understand our insignificance and Christ’s preeminence.

 Sermon Transcript: Print